AgileBIM/FabCOD/docs/wiki/JOBSTATUS-SubObject.md

 ## Properties
 The following items are accessed from the base object by a dot notation
 ### Property: Active
-Get Status Active flag of the JOBSTATUS Object.
+Get the Status Active flag of the JOBSTATUS Object.

 No additional remarks available
 ##### Returns
 BOOLEAN
 ### Property: LastActivated
-Get Date status was last activated in short-date string format of the JOBSTATUS Object.
+Get the Date status was last activated in short-date string format of the JOBSTATUS Object.

 No additional remarks available
 ##### Returns